Physics Bachelor's of Science Degree

 Gain foundational knowledge and understand the behavior of matter and energy.
 Develop analytical and quantitative skills required to succeed in graduate school or the job market.

-• Customize your physics education: With a BS in Applied Physics you can design your own educational pathway.
-Acquire additional specialization through undergraduate research or by adding a minor.
-You can add minors in astrophysics or nanoscale physics to further your specialization.
-Or add any of the other 80+ minors offered at Michigan Tech.
+• Customize your physics education: Make yourself more marketable in the eyes of prospective employers.
+Applied Physics pairs well with mathematics, computer science, electrical engineering, materials science, and engineering majors.
+You can add one of two physics minors in astrophysics or nanoscale physics to further your specialization.
+Or diversify your degree with any of the other 80+ minors offered at Michigan Tech.

-• Get paid for summer research: A commitment to undergraduate research experience gives you an edge.
-As soon as the summer after your first year, join one of many research groups and turn your growing knowledge into practical experience under the guidance of a faculty member in our state-of-the-art labs.
-One of the factors that gives our students an edge is the opportunity to engage in research as an undergraduate student and gain hands-on experience with state-of-the-art research instrumentation.
+• Get paid for summer research: A commitment to undergraduate research experience gives our students an edge.
+As soon as the summer after your first year, join one of manyresearch groups and turn your growing knowledge into practical experience under the guidance of a faculty member in our state-of-the-art labs.

 • Physics study abroad: Visit international research labs like CERN, home of the Large Hadron Collider, the most powerful particle accelerator ever built.